 Don’t try to change people’s minds

 It’s very tempting to address NIH syndrome heads-on.
 To somehow try to change people’s minds.
 Very often, people and organizations try doing this by organizing some kind of event or campaign.
 For example, this could be an (off-site) event where people talk about culture change and whatnot, and listen to some keynote speaker (“I’ve been to the Valley.
-And I’ve seen the light…” Narrator’s voice: “He only went there for a week, on an organized tour.”).
+And I’ve seen the light…” Narrator’s voice: “He only went there for two days, on an organized bus tour.”).

 Our customer never did that.
 No mindset change, culture change, or other innovation theater.

 Here’s what he did instead when he wanted to bring outside ideas into his organization:

 Find individual people who are open to new ideas